All Stations Accessibility Program

-By early 2017, this comprehensive plan will outline both short-term and long-term station accessibility project plans, which will include station concepts and cost estimates.
+By mid-year 2017, this comprehensive plan will outline both short-term and long-term station accessibility project plans, which will include station concepts and cost estimates.
 The plan for the rehabilitation and/or replacement of 155 existing station elevators will also be included.

 To help develop and finalize this program, we've created a working group that consists of representatives from the Chicago Mayor’s Office for People with Disabilities (also known as MOPD), the Chicago Transit Board, personnel from various CTA departments such as planning, ADA compliance, construction, etc., as well as consultants from LCM Architects, a Chicago-based design firm consisting of experts in accessibility and universal design.

 Why will it take 20 years to make the remaining stations accessible?

 Making a station accessible requires far more than the addition of an elevator.
 Like many older transit systems across the country, we face a wide range of challenges and opportunities related to making its existing stations accessible to riders with disabilities – the biggest hurdle being funding.

 With an average age of 75 years, the remaining non-accessible stations all have their own unique set of needs and environmental factors that must be considered as part of the planning process, including: historic aspects of the station or adjacent buildings and/or infrastructure; significant structural changes to accommodate one or more elevators and wider platforms; possible property acquisitions; and complex design and engineering solutions to work within physical constraints of each station.

 How are stations being prioritized for accessibility upgrades?